Are TDD and automated GUI testing compatible?December 11, 2016

 So if you can’t really do effective TDD for UI, what can you do?
 If you do commit to automating UI testing, the traditional choices are low-level frameworks like Selenium or complex solutions like QTP.
 Neither one ensures good ROI, both require development skills, and the more tests you write, the bigger is the maintenance pain.
 Hardly an alternative for the awesomeness of TDD.

 In the end, most companies will keep a small number of automated smoke tests, fall back on manual tests, and pray that their developers are writing bug-free code.
 Oh yeah, and there’s always the shameful option of letting users report bugs and fixing them…

 But wait!
 It’s not hopeless.
-There are new platforms coming out that challenge the status quo and promise pain-free UI testing automation.
+There are new platforms coming out that challenge the status quo and promise pain-free automated GUI testing.
 To deliver on this promise, these new platforms need to succeed where currently-used QA automation solutions have failed.
 In particular, they need to focus on these three challenges:

 - They should handle visual and CSS regressions for all on-page elements.

 - They should be much easier to build and maintain than what current tools offer.

 - They need to provide a higher ROI as compared to manual UI testing.

 Automated visual regression testing with Screenster

 Screenster is a QA automation tool that has been specifically built for testing web GUIs.
 This test application offers a new take on visual regression testing by capturing the visual baseline, along with the DOM baseline of a UI.
 Whenever you introduce a change, Screenster will compare the new UI version to these baselines and detect regressions.